wes-goulet/infinite-carousel-wc/README.md

 # infinite-carousel-wc

-A small, infinite carousel Web Component built with modern CSS and just a little Javascript
+An infinite carousel Web Component built with modern CSS and just a little Javascript

 ![infinite-carousel-wc demo](demo.gif)